Last Updated: December 5, 2025

 Freckle.io ranks very high in terms of innovation and their ability to release new features.
 In the past 8 months (Feb – October 2025), they’ve added: WhatsApp integration, HubSpot native integration, blur column feature, sentiment analysis capabilities, and company lookalike imports.
 They’re also moving beyond simple enrichment into automation, scoring and routing.

-I would not be surprised if Freckle.io adds on GTM orchestration and more automation features in the near future.
+Based on this pace, it would not be surprising if Freckle.io adds on GTM orchestration and more automation features in the near future.

 Limitations